 Your job is to keep the process going consistently.
 Make sure you schedule a session with your child every 3-7 days so that they know you’re serious about expecting a change to occur.
 In between each session they can put into practice what they thought about during the last session.
 Each week they should be able to show some degree of improvement.

-The ultimate goal is for your child to reach a low anxiety level of only 0 to 2, which would then take them to the final piece of the program – locking in their new found confidence at bedtime and solidifying the change.
+The ultimate goal is for your child to reach a low anxiety level of only 0 to 2, which will then take them to the final piece of the program (the Confidence Session) to lock in their new found confidence at bedtime and solidify the change.

 During Each Session